shubhamch95/Real-Time-Polling-System/README.md

 #### Votes

-###### POST /api/v1/vote/vote/:optionId
+###### POST /api/v1/vote/:optionId

  - Cast a vote for an option

 #### Leaderboard

-GET  /api/v1/leaderboard/poll/:pollId
+GET  /api/v1/leaderboard/:pollId?
-- Get leaderboard for a specific poll
+- Get a leaderboard for a specific poll

-GET /api/v1/leaderboard/stats/:pollId
+GET /api/v1/leaderboard/:pollId/option/:optionId
-- Get detailed stats for a poll
+- Get the leaderboard for a specific option within a poll

-GET /api/v1/leaderboard/top-polls
-- Get top polls

 ## WebSocket Events